Introduction to Java

 - Java is Object-Oriented: Java can be successfully improved since it relies upon the Object model.

 - Platform Independent: Unlike various other programming languages like C and C++, when Java is assembled, it isn’t arranged into platform explicit machines but instead into platform-independent free-byte code.
 Byte code is distributed over the internet and interpreted by the JVM on whichever stage it is being continued running on.

 - Simple: You can easily learn Java if you understand the basic concept of object-oriented programming.

 - Secure: With Java’s safe feature, it empowers to create virus-free frameworks.
 Authentication procedures depend on open key encryption.

-- Architecture impartial: Compiler of Java language creates an architecture impartial object, which provides the code that is assembled on numerous processors, with the nearness of Java runtime framework.
+- Architecture impartial: The compiler of Java language creates an architecture impartial object, which provides the code that is assembled on numerous processors, with the nearness of Java runtime framework.

 - Robust: Java tries to wipe out mistake-inclined circumstances by fundamentally emphasizing on compile-time and runtime checking.